-As a robustness check, we compare the interracial groups' scores to the mean score of the control groups.
+As a robustness check, we compare the interracial groups' scores to the mean score of the comparison groups.
 First, the interracial children of Black mothers shows a score advantage of 4.3 points compared to the mean of the White group when the socioeconomic variable is accounted for but shows an advantage of only 1.5 points when the socioeconomic variable is not controlled, which suggests that socioeconomic related factors moderate their advantage.
 Furthermore, the interracial children of White-Asian couples shows a mean score which falls in between the White and Asian groups after accounting for socioeconomic variable but a score very close to the mean score of the Asian group before controlling for socioeconomic variable.
-Finally, the interracial children of White-Hispanic couples shows a score similar to the mean score of both the White and Hispanic groups after accounting for socioeconomic variable but a score which falls in between the White and Hispanic groups before accounting for socioeconomic variable.
-The mere fact that the White and Hispanic means are almost perfectly matched after adjustment (a difference of 2 points in favor of the White group) indicates that socioeconomic related factors account for the difference, and whatever factor remains must be non-significant.
+Finally, the interracial children of White-Hispanic couples shows a score similar to the mean score of both the White and Hispanic groups after accounting for socioeconomic variable but a score which falls in between the White and Hispanic groups after accounting for socioeconomic variable.
+The mere fact that the White and Hispanic groups before accounting for socioeconomic variable.
+The mere fact that the White group) indicates that socioeconomic related factors account for the difference, and whatever factor remains must be non-significant.